emdupre/nha-ml-nimg/content/02-classification-example.md

 between our Multi-Subject Dictional Learning (MSDL) regions of interest (ROIs): correlation, partial correlation, and tangent space embedding.

-To learn more about tangent space embedding, and how it compares to standard correlations, we recommend {cite}`Dadi_2019`.
+To learn more about tangent space embedding and how it compares to standard correlations, we recommend {cite}`Dadi_2019`.

 ## Load brain development fMRI dataset and MSDL atlas